 Storing Data in the Cloud and APIs

-Storing data in the cloud and or using an API is one way to earn maximum points in the Coding Complexity line of the judging rubric.
+Storing data in the cloud and or using an API is one way to earn maximum points in the "Code Complexity" line of the Technical section in the judging rubric.
 It can also help with "App Function", "User Experience and Design", and "Technical Learning".

 In this lesson, you will…